apereo/cas/docs/cas-server-documentation/installation/Rest-Authentication.md

 ## Warnings

-The remote REST endpoint can send warnings back to the CAS server using custom headers:
+The remote REST endpoint can send warnings back to the CAS server using custom headers.
-If the authentication was successful (response code 200) these warnings will be shown to the user directly after the login.
+If the authentication is successful, these warnings will be shown to the user directly after the login.

 ### `X-CAS-Warning`